Skip to main content

 How Does Insulin Resistance Disrupt Hormonal Signaling?

 Insulin resistance is a metabolic state where the body’s cells, particularly muscle, fat, and liver cells, become less responsive to the hormone insulin.
 This forces the pancreas to produce increasingly higher levels of insulin to manage blood glucose, a state known as hyperinsulinemia.

 This metabolic derangement is a central node of dysfunction with far-reaching consequences for the endocrine system.
 Cross-sectional studies have consistently shown an inverse correlation between serum testosterone and fasting insulin levels.
-Hyperinsulinemia and the associated contribute to through several distinct mechanisms.
+Hyperinsulinemia and the associated insulin resistance contribute to functional hypogonadism through several distinct mechanisms.

 First, hyperinsulinemia is a driving force for increased activation of the HPA axis, contributing to the state of functional hypercortisolism.
 This creates a vicious cycle where metabolic dysfunction and stress physiology reinforce each other, compounding the suppression of the HPG axis.
-Second, research indicates that insulin resistance is associated with a direct decrease in testosterone secretion.
+Second, research indicates that insulin resistance is associated with a direct decrease in Leydig cell testosterone secretion.

 Studies using sequential stimulation with hCG (which mimics LH) have demonstrated that men with higher degrees of insulin resistance have a blunted testosterone response, suggesting an impairment at the testicular level itself, induced by the metabolic environment.
 This demonstrates that the ‘hardware’ of the gonads can be functionally impaired by a poor systemic environment, even if it is not organically damaged.